Jaderpolli/plasmodium-search-strategy/hurst-python/README.md

 - `pyplot`
 - `scipy`

 Follow the [Python Packaging User Guide](https://packaging.python.org/en/latest/tutorials/installing-packages/) if you have any missing package.
-The `pip` package manager manager is recommended.
+The `pip` package manager manager is recommended, and one can insatll the packages by

+`pip install package_name`

 See the [pip docs](https://pip.pypa.io/en/latest/) for more details.

 The install time will generally depend on your internet conection and computer hardware, but should not exceed 5 to 10 minutes depending on how many of the above packages must be installed manually.